capprogram/2017bootcamp-general/python-data-analysis.md

 ## Part I: Installation of Anaconda

 See installation instructions for your [personal laptop](https://github.com/capprogram/2017bootcamp-general/blob/master/python-setup-laptop.md) or a [department workstation](https://github.com/capprogram/2017bootcamp-general/blob/master/python-setup-linux.md).
+Make sure to install Python 2.7, NOT Python 3.

 ## Part II: Getting Started and Recording Your Work